AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/08_Vector_Search_Cosmos_DB/README.md

 ![A typical vector search request in a RAG scenario depicts an incoming message getting vectorized and used as input to a vector store index search.
 Multiple results of the vector search are used to build a prompt fed to the LLM.
 The LLM returns a response to the requestor.](media/vector_search_flow.png)

+## Why use Azure Cosmos DB for MongoDB vCore as a vector store?

+It is common practice to store vectorized data in a dedicated vector store as vector search indexing is not a common capability of most databases.
+However, this introduces additional complexity to the solution as the data must be stored in two different locations.
+Azure Cosmos DB for MongoDB vCore supports vector search indexing, which means that the vectorized data can be stored in the same document as the original data.
+This reduces the complexity of the solution and allows for a single database to be used for both the vector store and the original data.

 ## Lab 3 - Use vector search on embeddings in Azure Cosmos DB for MongoDB vCore

 In this lab, a notebook demonstrates how to add an embedding field to a document, create a vector search index, and perform a vector search query.
 The notebook ends with a demonstration of utilizing vector search with an LLM in a RAG scenario.